ihuixu/ihuixu.github.io/_posts/2016-11-04-a-simple-way-to-build-github-pages-by-jekyll.markdown

 {% endhighlight %}

 ## ps
+1. How to start server in local.

+{% highlight ruby %}
+bundle install
+bundle exec jekyll serve
+{% endhighlight %}

-1.if you want to change the theme of the site, you may check the ruby's version, and install bundler again.
+2.How to change the theme of the site.

 `vi Gemfile`
 {% highlight ruby %}